TERRY MODGLIN’S TOP TEN PRIORITIES

 Promoting Community Engagement

-Democracy thrives on engaged and aware members of the community, state, and nation.
-But to be engaged and aware, citizens need to know what is happening.
-Thomas Jefferson observed that “Information is the currency of democracy.”
+Founding Father Thomas Jefferson, a Virginian, observed that “Information is the currency of democracy.”
 That currency is often in short supply today.
 Too many people know too little about what governments are doing for them, to them, or in their names.
-Too few engage in making the changes they want and need.
-I pledge to inform constituents as often as possible and to meet at least annually in fifteen town hall-type meetings with my constituents in each of the 43 precincts of this 35th Senatorial District.
-I will do my utmost to respond to each concern or idea raised by my constituents.
+Too many are unaware of changes in civic structures; too few engage in making the changes they want and need.
+I pledge to inform constituents as often as possible and to meet at least annually with my constituents in each of the 17 precincts of this 49th Legislative District.